PneumaSolutions/rim-manual-old/src/faq.md

 ## Security
 ### Are RIM sessions encrypted?
 Yes.
-All sessions, whether they be direct peer-to-peer connections or connections using a relay fallback, are encrypted end to end using Datagram Transport Layer Security (DTLS).
+All sessions, whether they be direct peer-to-peer connections or connections using a relay, are encrypted end to end using Datagram Transport Layer Security (DTLS).
+This is the same technology seen in the HTTPS protocol that modern websites implement for security.
+### Can Pneuma Solutions eavesdrop on sessions relayed by the public cloud?
+No. Session key negotiation and encryption are performed end to end between the controller and the target.
+In other words, everything is encrypted before it even leaves your device.
+That way, the cloud service merely relays the data as is, making it impossible for the service to decipher the data.
+### What measures have been taken to prevent remote code execution (RCE) vulnerabilities?
+All RIM code which is exposed to input from the network is written in [memory-safe programming languages](https://www.memorysafety.org/docs/memory-safety/){:target="_blank"} including Rust and JavaScript.
+### Is RIM HIPAA-compliant?
+Yes.
+The best option in these cases would be an on-premises deployment.
 ### Do any ports need to be opened on the target or controller?
 No and no.
 ### What connections would need to be allowed on a network in order for RIM to function?
 When utilizing the public cloud, an https connection to <https://getrim.app> is required.
 In optimal cases this is enough for RIM to establish a peer-to-peer connection between the controller and the target.
 However, it helps to allow UDP connections through ports 19302 and 3478 (the standard STUN and TURN ports).
 This ensures that if a relay is being utilized, RIM will not have to fall back to a tcp connection on port 443.
-The enterprise server for on-premises or VPC deployments listens on the standard https port (443).
-Port 80 needs to be open as well, though its only purpose is to facilitate https redirect.
 ### What background processes does RIM run, and are they light on system resources?
 * rim-host-service.exe: target process
     * This is an always-on background process that runs by default as long as RIM is installed.